Industrial action 2023

-The University, in line with its terms and conditions (section 15.4), will not be offering tuition fee refunds for cancelled classes or teaching time.
+The University, in line with its terms and conditions (section 15.4), will not be offering tuition fee refunds.

-The University will however seek to offer support to students who will be affected by the strike.
+The University will however continue to offer support to students who are affected by industrial action.
 These include the mitigating steps the University has put in place to ensure that students are not disadvantaged in exams, dissertations or in progressing to the next year.